Daily Habits – Little Actions that Support Your Success

 - Get a full 7-8 hours of sleep every night

 - Eat a piece of fruit three times a day

 - Read for pleasure.

-As a job seeker, consider these habit to develop:
+As a job seeker, consider adding these habits to support your job search:

-- Record 3 things that you are grateful for every night before turning off the light.
+- Start a gratitude practice by listing 3 things that you are grateful for every night before turning off the light.

 - End each day’s search activities by recording actions taken